MinnPost/wordpress-sandbox/wp-content/plugins/woocommerce-services/readme.txt

 6. Checking and exporting the label purchase reports

 == Changelog ==

+= 1.25.14 - 2021-06-15 =
+* Fix   - Issue with printing blank label in Safari.
+* Fix   - DHL Express labels - require customs form when shipping to Puerto Rico.
+* Fix   - Update DHL Express pickup link.

+= 1.25.13 - 2021-05-20 =
+* Fix   - Prevent new sites from retrying failed connections.
+* Fix   - Data encoding when entities are part of order meta.
+* Tweak - Update WC version support in headers.
+* Fix   - Plugin deletion when WooCommerce core is not present.
+* Tweak - Rename automatic tax names for US.
+* Fix   - Check Jetpack constant defined by name.
+* Fix   - Sometimes taxes charged on shipping when they should not.

 = 1.25.12 - 2021-04-21 =
 * Fix   - UPS account connection form retry on invalid submission.